-Securities offerings and senior debt obligations that we make or incur in the future may limit our operational and financial flexibility; and the issuance of convertible or exchangeable securities may dilute the participation of CBFIS Holders.
+Securities offerings and senior debt obligations that we make or incur in the future may limit our operational and financial flexibility; and the issuance of convertible or exchangeable securities may dilute the participation of CBFIs Holders.

-If we decide to issue securities or incur debt obligations that confer preferential credit rights to those of our CBFIs, an indenture agreement or other instruments that impose commitments on us that limit our operational flexibility and our ability to make distributions to holders of our CBFIs may govern such securities and debt.
+If we decide to issue securities or incur debt obligations that confer preferential credit rights to those of our CBFIs, such securities and debt may be governed by an indenture agreement or other instruments that impose commitments on us that limit our operational flexibility and our ability to make distributions to holders of our CBFIs.
 In addition, if we decide to issue any convertible or exchangeable securities, such securities may confer rights, preferences and privileges more favorable than those conferred by our CBFIs, including with respect to the payment of Distributions, and may have dilution effects on the holders of our CBFIs.

-Our Trust Agreement include provisions that may limit the liquidity of our CBFIs.
+Our Trust Agreement contains provisions that may limit the liquidity of our CBFIs.